-- Assisting countries in developing and implementing disaster risk financing strategies in the framework of fiscal management efforts. - Supporting the design and application of financial instruments such as contingent credit lines, insurance solutions, catastrophe bonds and other risk transfer instruments. - Strengthening countries' fiscal risk management capabilities to anticipate, plan for, and respond to disaster and climate shocks. - Linking financial preparedness initiatives more closely with broader risk reduction and resilience investment strategies.
+- Assisting countries in developing and implementing disaster risk financing strategies in the framework of fiscal management efforts. - Supporting the design and application of financial instruments and financial protection mechanisms such as contingent credit lines, insurance solutions, catastrophe bonds and other risk transfer instruments. - Strengthening countries' fiscal risk management capabilities to anticipate, plan for, and respond to disaster and climate shocks. - Integrating financial preparedness initiatives and risk reduction measures more closely with broader risk reduction and resilience investment strategies.